fr3nd/awesome-msx/README.md

 ## Hardware

+* [MSX Cartridge Shop](http://www.msxcartridgeshop.com/) - Shop with high quality cartridges.
+Also producers of the MegaFlashROM.

 ## Software

 * [Preservación de cintas MSX](http://cintasmsx.webcindario.com/) :es: - Tape software preservation project with big compilation of softare in CAS format and utils to use it in real hardware.